giuliamml/data-journal.github.io/pages/webrtc-part-1.md

 The next step is to discretize the equation and obtain an algebraic formula for *U* that we can code.
-I won't go into details about the deduction because this is an extensive topic but you can find many references all over the internet,[like this one](http://www.ece.utah.edu/~ece6340/LECTURES/Feb1/Nagel%202012%20-%20Solving%20the%20Generalized%20Poisson%20Equation%20using%20FDM.pdf).
+I won't go into details about the deduction because this is an extensive topic but you can find many references all over the internet, [like this one](http://www.ece.utah.edu/~ece6340/LECTURES/Feb1/Nagel%202012%20-%20Solving%20the%20Generalized%20Poisson%20Equation%20using%20FDM.pdf).

 Basically, the idea is to approximate the derivative in an array of points in the domain of the solution.
 The points are equally spread in *x* and *y* like in the image bellow